 The richest people in the world look for and build networks; everyone else looks for work. – Robert Kiyosaki

 The middle class generally work for someone else.
 They have a job.
 A career.
 They are employees, Upper middle class tend to be self-employed.
 They own a job.
 The money stops flowing the moment they stop working.
+This being the case means that financial security is not always assured for such people and, as a result, things like purchasing a car can be tricky in some situations.
+Thankfully, help getting car finance if you’re self-employed is available from various sites online.
 The rich tend to own the business.
 They own that corporate ladder that the middle class are busy working up.
 The rich understand that they need more people working for them to earn more money.
 The rich understand the power of passive income.

 7. The middle class are emotional with money, the rich are logical.